Medieval Literature

 • Shakespeare — Henry V (Recommended: Folger edition, ISBN: 9780743484879)

-• Optional, but highly recommended: Green, King Arthur and His Knights of the Round Table – Puffin Classics, ISBN: 9780141321011 – We will not be reading this formally, but we will go through a unit on Arthurian legend at the start of class; if you would like to follow along, this is the book I will be using.
+• Optional, but highly recommended: Green, King Arthur and His Knights of the Round Table – Puffin Classics, ISBN: 9780141321011 – We will not be reading this formally, but we will study Arthurian legend at the start of class; if you would like to follow along, this is the book I will be using.
 It will also be handy for reference for both Medieval Literature and Medieval History.
 (As an added bonus, Green was an Inkling, along with Lewis and Tolkien.)